What are some possible cause and effect essay structures?

 Using our essay question about preliminary-year programmes, an example plan for such a point-by-point cause and effect essay might look something like this:

 Whichever structure you choose, don’t forget to include the usual essay writing elements and to make sure that your writing is clear, concise, logical and well edited.
-Remember also to utilise some of the language structures that we’ll be outlining in Lesson 3.
+Remember also to utilise some of the language structures that we’ll be outlining in Chapter 3.

-Once you’ve completed all four lessons about cause and effect essays, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
+Once you’ve completed all four chapters about cause and effect essays, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.